19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 ### Power to require documents, articles or information

-12H\.—(1) The Board may, by notice in writing to a supplier mentioned in section 12G(1)(a) or a person mentioned in section 12G(1)(b) (called in this Part the person under investigation), require the person under investigation to produce to the Board a specified document or article, or to provide the Board with specified information, which the Board considers to be relevant to an investigation mentioned in section 12G(1).
+12H\.—(1) The Commission may, by notice in writing to a supplier mentioned in section 12G(1)(a) or a person mentioned in section 12G(1)(b) (called in this Part the person under investigation), require the person under investigation to produce to the Commission a specified document or article, or to provide the Commission with specified information, which the Commission considers to be relevant to an investigation mentioned in section 12G(1).

+[Act 10 of 2018 wef 01/04/2018]

 (2) A notice under subsection (1) must —

-(a) indicate the purpose for which the specified document or article or specified information is required by the Board; and
+(a) indicate the purpose for which the specified document or article or specified information is required by the Commission; and

+[Act 10 of 2018 wef 01/04/2018]

 (b) be accompanied by a copy of the offences under sections 12O to 12R.

-(3) The Board may also specify in the notice —
+(3) The Commission may also specify in the notice —

 (a) the time and place at which the specified document or article is to be produced or specified information is to be provided; and

 (b) the manner and form in which the specified document or article or specified information is to be produced or provided.

+[Act 10 of 2018 wef 01/04/2018]

 (4) The power under this section to require a person under investigation to produce a document includes the power —